h1234w1/alx-low_level_programming/README.md

-This is for primary programming exercises
+This directory is for primary programming exercises